AlainCo/Do-My-Work/README.md

 ```powershell
 do-my-work translate-document-tree --config config/workspace.yaml
 ```

+Add `--with-review` to also generate a `*.review.html` file next to each translated document.

 Copy selected resources such as images, `.url` files, or source files from the input tree to the output tree: